kevindoran/kohuhu/README.md

     pytest

+If you want to print std output of a test, run:

+    pytest -s

+I'm not sure how to pass this argument to pytest from tox yet.

+Run a single test file like so:

+pytest ./test/test_encryption.py

 ### Possible install of kohuhu needed
 Installing kohuhu is needed run the tests if you use the `pytest` option.
 Install kohuhu in development mode via either: